ace895/Yatzy/README.md

 If your interested in our HTML, CSS and Javascript version of the yatzy game.
 [Click Link](/versions/v01)

 ## For Developers: How to set up Yatzy
+1. Open public/_config.php
+2. Update the username and password in $GLOBALS["dbConfig"] to match your postgres login
+3. Ensure that you have the pgsql extension enabled for PHP
-1. Open the command prompt in the public directory
+4. Open the command prompt in the public directory
-2. Execute the command >php -S localhost:4000
+5. Execute the command >php -S localhost:4000
-3. Open [localhost:4000/login.html](http://localhost:4000/login.html) in your web browser
+6. Open [localhost:4000/login.html](http://localhost:4000/login.html) in your web browser

 ## For Admins: How to manage Yatzy
 1. Open the Yatzy application at [localhost:4000/login.html](http://localhost:4000/login.html) in your web browser